Skip to main content

 – South Toe River Area, near Burnsville.
 Includes the Black Mountain Campground, 43 miles of trails, including Black Mountain Crest, Buncombe Horse Range, Bald Knob Ridge, Mount Mitchell, Big Tom Gap, Higgins Bald Ground, part of Colbert Ridge, Woody Ridge.
 Many loops.
 Significant elevation changes in the Mount Mitchell area; steep, rugged and rocky trails.
 Bridle trails.
 (828) 682-6146.

 – Wilson Creek, near Linville.
 (See also National Wild and Scenic Rivers) 10 miles of trails, including Wilson Creek, Bill Crump, Wilson Creek Spur, White Rocks.
 Narrow, deep stream valley, streamside trails.
 Mortimer Campground is nearby.
-Find more information at the Friends of Wilson Creek site.
 (828) 652-2144.

 – Uwharrie National Recreation Trail.
-20 miles, easy to moderate.
+20.5 miles, moderate.
 Starts on N.C.
-24/27 10 miles west of Troy along with Dutchman’s Creek Trail (a 9.5 mile loop) and ends at S.R.
+24/27 10 miles west of Troy along with Dutchman’s Creek Trail (a 9.5 mile loop) and hikig north ends at S.R.
 1306 2 miles east of Ophir.
 Additional access at N.C.
 109, 8 miles west of Troy and along other roads the trail crosses.
 Variety of scenery, streams and rocky climbs, Dark Mountain, three camping areas.
-(910) 576-6391.

 – Birkhead Mountains Wilderness, near Troy.
-10 miles of trails, including Birkhead Mountain Trail, Robbins Branch, Hannah’s Creek.
+The Wilderness comprises 5,160 acres at the northern end of the Uwharrie Mountains.
+More than 10 miles of designated trails for hiking, including Birkhead Trail (5.6 miles), Robbins Branch Trail (3.2 miles) and Hannah’s Creek Trail (1.4 miles).
 Long, wooded ridges, moderately steep terrain, small streams, rocky outcroppings and the Uwharrie River; elevations from about 450 feet on drainage bottoms to around 950 feet on Cedar Rock Mountain.
 Camping is allowed in the wilderness area as along as it is at least 200 feet from all streams, creeks, roads and wildlife fields.

 Visit Our Sister Site